Show only results for:

 Filter

-For example “filter1” could not be written in the Definition tab, while filter 2 would work.
+• “filter1” could not be written in the “Definition” tab, while filter 2 would work.

 CodeList

-The CodeList tab describes the DataType Codelist used in the Definition Tab.
-CodeLists create dropdowns in UPV for the custom attribute.
+The CodeList tab provides details about the DataType CodeList used in the Definition Tab.
+CodeLists generate drop-down menus in UPV for the custom attribute.

-Name: The name as shown in UPV.
+The Name as shown in UPV.
 Every row following that has no name belongs to the attribute-name specified last.
-Eg, after CS_State, all values and Colours from B2 to C6 are part of the CS_State attribute.
+Eg, after CS_State, all values and Colors from B2 to C6 are part of the CS_State attribute.

-Colour: The colour of the square next to the values of the attribute dropdown.
-When filtering for attributes, this colour will also be the colour of the corresponding 3D object in the main view.
+Color: The color of the square next to the values of the attribute drop-down.
+When filtering for attributes, this color will also be the color of the corresponding 3D object in the main view.

 Calculation